pingcap/docs-tidb-operator/en/deploy-tidb-monitor-across-multiple-kubernetes.md

 </div>
 </SimpleTab>

-## Use Grafana to visualize multi-cluster monitoring data
+## Visualize monitoring data using Grafana

 After collecting data using Prometheus, you can visualize multi-cluster monitoring data using Grafana.